ariary/QueenSono/README.md

 `qssender` is the binary which will send ICMP packet  to the listener , so it is the binary you have to transfer on your target machine.

-`qsreceiver` is the listener on your local machine (or wherever you can receive icmp packet)
+`qsreceiver` is the listener on your local machine (or wherever you could receive icmp packet)

 All commands and flags of the binaries could be found using `--help`